How to get more engagement with your freebies

 If they have joined your list, they’re interested in what you have to offer.
 They want to hear from you.
 So don’t leave it too long to get back in touch.
 People are more inclined to open your emails when they come soon after their sign up.

-You can easily add an automated follow up in your email marketing service (available in MailChimp for free).
+You can easily add an automated follow up in your email marketing service (available in MailChimp for paid accounts or for free with MailerLite).
 This means they hear from you a day later, 2 days, a week later while you’re still fresh in their minds.
 They haven’t forgotten about you.

 Sometimes when you have a mailing list and you email people once a month, new subscribers may have to wait up to 30 days to hear from you if they subscribed just after your last mailout.
 SO that’s far too long and they may have forgotten about you in that time.